-This section outlines the steps required to get the HANDLE.NET software, install it, set it up, and acquire a prefix.
+This section outlines the steps required to get the Handle.net software, install it, set it up, and acquire a prefix.

 The distribution includes a GUI tool developed by CNRI for performing handle operations such as creating and deleting handles, authenticating, and setting up a handle server.
-The Handle Tool has been found to be useful for quickly creating and updating handle URL values that are used with the World Wide Web.See also the Handle Tool User Manual.
+The Handle Tool has been found to be useful for quickly creating and updating handle URL values.
+See also the Handle Tool User Manual.